 Return outwards refer to the goods returned by an organization to its suppliers.
-They are goods which were purchased from suppliers, however because of being unsatisfactory or a different business reason were returned back to the suppliers, they are also called the Purchase returns.
+They are goods which were purchased from suppliers, however, because of being unsatisfactory or a different reason were returned back to the suppliers, they are also called Purchase returns.

 Returns in accounting refer to the goods returned by a business to its suppliers or by a customer to a business.
 In one case, it is a sales return and in the other, it is a purchase return.
-The transaction in both cases was reversed and the concerned sale or purchase couldn’t happen.
+The transaction in both cases is reversed and the concerned sale or purchase does not happen.

-The return outwards or purchase return, reduces total purchases of a company and the deduction is shown in the trading account.
-A subsidiary book, namely Purchase returns/Returns outward, is made to record all such entries.
+Purchase returns reduce total purchases of a company and the deduction is shown in the trading account.
+A subsidiary book, namely Purchase returns book is prepared to record all such entries.

 Journal Entry for Return Outwards